cgbarrow/methods/CONTRIBUTING.md

 # Acceptable use of this repository
-We require you to follow several simple rules when, cloning, forking, copying or submitting a contribution request for this repository.
+We ask you to follow several simple rules when, cloning, forking, copying or submitting a contribution request for this repository.
 You must not:
 * use this respository in violation of any law, rule or regulation
 * interfere with the use or enjoyment of this repository by others
 * introduce code which is disruptive or harmful